freshy969/progeny-mmxiv/readme.txt

 === Is the AudioTheme Framework Required? ===

-Yes.
-The AudioTheme framework plugin is required to take advantage of the enhanced features and functionality of the Progeny MMXIV child theme described above.
-Download the AudioTheme Framework for free:
+No. The AudioTheme framework plugin is not required for the theme to work.
+However, to take advantage of the enhanced features and functionality of the Progeny MMXIV child theme as described above, you'll want to download the AudioTheme Framework plugin.
+Download the AudioTheme framework plugin for free below:

 http://audiotheme.com/try/